Origin of Democracy

 The origin of democracy is shaded in mystery.
 Its ideals – justice and liberty for all and the freedom of speech – are trumpeted as the bedrock of western civilization.
 But where did the idea of democracy come from?
-In the above documentary “Athens: the Truth about Democracy, director Bettany Hughes searches for the truth about the Golden Age of Ancient Athens.
+In the above documentary “Athens: the Truth about Democracy, director Bettany Hughes searches for the origin of democracy in the Golden Age of Ancient Athens.

 Popular Belief: Ever since the Ancient Greeks Invented Democracy, it is handed over like a torch